Chargeback Thresholds: How Many is Too Many Chargebacks?

 Excessive chargeback levels can—and have—put merchants out of business.
 It’s already a huge problem, and it shows no signs of slowing down.

-Global chargeback volume reached over 600 million cases in 2021.
-It’s projected to surpass nearly $117 billion in losses by 2023.
-These figures reflect a growing problem in an industry rife with challenges.
+Global chargeback volume surpassed $117 billion in losses in 2023, pointing to chargebacks as a growing problem in an industry rife with challenges.
 So, how do you combat a rising number of chargebacks without putting your business at risk?

 In this article, we’ll explain why too many chargebacks are a big deal.
 We’ll see what that means, how it affects your business, and give you some steps to prevent it from happening.